BlvckAlienz/seamount-io/README.md

 For full integration instructions, see [INTEGRATION_GUIDE.md](./docs/INTEGRATION_GUIDE.md).

-## 🚨 Important Note About Transaction Fees
+## 🚨 Important Note

-All transaction fees on the Seamount platform are paid in USDS stablecoin.
-Users should always maintain a small balance of USDS (minimum 5 USDS recommended) to cover transaction fees, even when working with other assets.# Deployment trigger
+Repo is actively being built and subject to CI/CD